Frequently Asked Questions

 - How does the Bureau weather app differ to other weather apps?

-As Australia’s official source of weather information, you can be sure the information you receive from the Bureau of Meteorology is reliable and current—whether you're using our website, mobile weather website, or the BOM Weather app.
+- As Australia’s official source of weather information, you can be sure the information you receive from the Bureau of Meteorology is reliable and current—whether you're using our website or the BOM Weather app.
 The Bureau reports on the accuracy of its forecasts and warnings every year in our Annual Report, which is also summarised on this webpage.

 - Can I provide feedback on the weather app?

 - Yes.
-We encourage users to provide feedback that will inform future services.
+We encourage our customers to provide feedback that will inform future services.
 A feedback link is provided in the main menu and we encourage you to tell us what features you need the most, and what you think about the app.